Gorges de la Bourne is a balcony road in France

 Is the road through Gorges de la Bourne challenging?

-The drive is very challenging, with narrow parts, unlit tunnels and countless turns.
-Be careful because sometimes can be tricky to drive.
+The drive is very challenging, with narrow parts, unlit tunnels, and countless turns.
+Be careful because sometimes it can be tricky to drive.
 Rock slides can occur anytime and can sometimes block some sections of the road.
 The road mainly follows the course of the river through various ravines and can be too busy in summers.

 Is Gorges de la Bourne worth it?